Monday, February 22, 2016

 # # #

-• The governess's official post meant that she could not be separated from the children without her consent.
-Though she said she would have given her seat to Agoult if asked, such a transgression would announce others to come.
+• Including the governess.
+The official nature of her position meant that she could not be separated from the children without her consent.
+She says in her memoirs that she would have ceded her place in the coach asked, but such a change would have seemed a transgression, which the context did not permit.

-• A similar reason explains Ferson's not riding alongside the coach: Traditionally only a high-ranking French noble might accompany the king on a mission of such importance, and he was Swedish.
+• Excluding Ferson.
+Custom demanded that a high-ranking Frenchman alone could accompany the king on a mission of such importance, and Ferson was Swedish.

-*At the inquiry the guards said that the choice was made by chance.
-But liveries identified nobles (they were how one knew who visited Madame du Barry after her disgrace, says Madame Campon).
-That the guards, who were nobles themselves, should be unfamiliar with the Prince of Condé's liveries is impossible.
+*At the inquiry they said that the choice was made by chance.
+But liveries identified nobles (that is how one knew who visited Madame du Barry after her disgrace, wrote in her memoirs Madame Campon).
+That the guards, who were nobles themselves, not know the liveries of the Prince of Condé, the king's cousin, is impossible.

 Portait of Louis XVI of France by Antoine-François Callent, 1786, zoom